KTClements/ktclements.github.io/project4.md

 3.  **Track Returns:** Process the return of MDTs and log the data for the chain of command.

 ![screenshot](images/mdt_1.jpg)
 Fig 1.
-The launch screen
+Example of a successful report.

 ![screenshot](images/mdt_2.jpg)
 Fig 2.
-Example output after input is processed.
+Local '.csv' file generated.

 ## 3. Additional Considerations